 The calculation methodology of the AMU-wide and AMU-wide Deviation Indicators is the same as that of the AMU.
 The benchmark period is defined as the following: total trade balance of member countries, total trade balance of member countries (excluding Japan) with Japan, and total trade balance of member countries with the rest of world should be relatively close to zero.

-Table 1, which shows the trade balance accounts of the 16 Asian and Oceania countries for the period 1990 to 2011, indicates that the intra-regional trade balance figure was the lowest in 1999 and the second lowest in 2000.
+Table 1, which shows the trade balance accounts of the 16 Asian and Oceania countries for the period 1990 to 2012, indicates that the intra-regional trade balance figure was the lowest in 1999 and the second lowest in 2000.
 Trade balances in the other years during this period were also not large.
-Accordingly, we have decided upon using 1999 and 2000 as the benchmark period of the AMU-wide.
+Accordingly, we have decided upon 1999 and 2000 as the benchmark period of the AMU-wide.
 The benchmark exchange rates are calculated as the average of the daily exchange rates in 1999 and 2000.

 The basket weights of the AMU-wide and AMU-wide Deviation Indicators are revised annually.

 For the time being, only nominal AMU-wide Deviation Indicators are published.